zebengberg/lake-monster/README.md

 ### Action

 Currently, the tf-agent implementation of a DQN agent requires the action of the agent to be both 1-dimensional and discrete.
 Consequently, the action of the environment is simply an angle corresponding to the direction in which the agent moves.
 We wrap `LakeMonsterEnvironment` with the tf-agent class `ActionDiscretizeWrapper` to achieve the discretization.
-The number of possible directions can be passed as `num_actions` to the `Agent` class and has a strong effect on the performance of the agent.
+The number of possible directions can be passed as `num_actions` to the `Agent` class and has a strong effect on the complexity of the Q-network underlying the agent's policy.

 ### Reward